BASED ON POLICY NUMBER AND TITLE:

 - The van must be picked up and returned to Facilities Management in Building 600 during normal operational hours, 7:00 A.M. to 5:00 P.M.
 If the van needs to be picked up or returned outside of these hours it will need to be picked up and/or returned to the Public Safety Department.
 Public Safety will have keys, trip ticket, and gas card for pick up and each of these items need to be turned into Public Safety when returning the van.

-- Vehicle Rentals: When a vehicle is needed for college travel, the person requesting the vehicle must contact the rental vehicle liaison designated by the Vice President for Finance and Administration who will make a reservation with a local vendor for vehicle use.
+- Vehicle Rentals: When a vehicle is needed for college travel, the person requesting the vehicle must contact the rental vehicle liaison designated by the Senior Vice President for Business Affairs who will make a reservation with a local vendor for vehicle use.
 A credit card is issued for fuel only.

 - Conditions of Use of TTC Owned or Leased Vehicles